 This old market has a local feel with traditional goods, plenty of candles and decorations, and a farmer’s market attached.
 We particularly loved the mulled wine mixed with amaretto, and purchased an adorable Christmas ornament here!

 We fell in love with this market as it has some of the most adorable mugs (2019 was a cute Santa boot!) and fantastic mulled wine.
-But it is incredibly scenic as the market surrounds St. Stephen’s Cathedral that is festively lit up at night (it reminded us of visiting the Cologne Cathedral Christmas market)!
+It is incredibly scenic as the market surrounds St. Stephen’s Cathedral which is festively lit up at night (it reminded us of visiting the Cologne Cathedral Christmas market)!
 This is the easiest market to find as it is smack dab in the middle of the city and the towering cathedral certainly makes it easy to spot.

 If you plan to visit the Hofburg Palace, then chances are that you will stumble upon the Christmas market on Michaelerplatz.
 This small market is full of little gems like snow globes, Swarovski crystals, and tasty treats like mulled wine (of course) and fried sausages.
 It is also decorated beautifully with white stands and twinkle lights.